tanaos/artifex/README.md

 #### Use the default Reranker model (inference API)

-Need a general-purpose reranker model?
-You can use Artifex's default reranker model, which is trained to rank items based on relevance out-of-the-box:
+Use Artifex's default reranker model, which is trained to rank items based on relevance out-of-the-box:

 ```python
 from artifex import Artifex